7-Inch on a parbuckling sled

 Magazine

 A place to store shells and cartridges.
-Usually underground with shells and cartridges being kept is separate thick walled rooms.
+Usually underground with shells and cartridges being kept in separate thick walled rooms.

 ML

 Muzzle Loading.
 Early cannon had their propellant charge and cannon ball or shell loaded from the muzzle.
-The bore of these guns was smooth.
+The bore of these guns was smooth, until the advent of rifling.

 PF Cell